Igalia/wolvic/README.md

 Currently, the substitution flow is streamlined for some of the core dependencies via configuration flags in `local.properties`.
 You can build against a local checkout of the following dependencies by specifying their local paths:
 - [GeckoView](https://hg.mozilla.org/mozilla-central), specifying its path via `dependencySubstitutions.geckoviewTopsrcdir=/path/to/mozilla-central` (and, optionally, `dependencySubstitutions.geckoviewTopobjdir=/path/to/topobjdir`).
 See [Bug 1533465](https://bugzilla.mozilla.org/show_bug.cgi?id=1533465).
   - This assumes that you have built, packaged, and published your local GeckoView -- but don't worry, the dependency substitution script has the latest instructions for doing that.
+  - If you want to build for different architectures at the same time, you can specify the aarch64 path via `dependencySubstitutions.geckoviewTopobjdir` while the x86_64 path via `dependencySubstitutions.geckoviewTopobjdirX64`

 Do not forget to run a Gradle sync in Android Studio after changing `local.properties`.
 If you specified any substitutions, they will be reflected in the modules list, and you'll be able to modify them from a single Android Studio window.